NickKarsant/PlaylistifyExpress/ReadME.md

 </div>

-A simple static multi-page website for a small business offering acrobatic and prop manipulation classes.
+Based off the Express framework of YelpCamp, this full-stack project is intended as a Spotify clone with limited capabilities, focusing on recreating the frontend of the Spotify web player instead of a backend.

-Direct link to app:
+Direct link to app: https://playlistify-express.herokuapp.com/

 ### Technologies used:

+-MEN stack

+-MongoDB ((Database))

+-Express.js (Server framework)

+-Node.js (Javascript environment)

-Bootstrap 4 (Front-end framework)
+-Bootstrap 4 (Front-end framework)

-Cards, Modal

-Express.js (Server framework)

-Heroku (Cloud platform)
+-Heroku (Cloud platform)

-MongoDB

-Node.js (Javascript environment)
+-HTML

+-CSS

+-Javascript

 ## Getting Started